ParthSareen/DAGent/README.md

 `prev_output` param for functions:
 - If passing data from one function to another, make sure this param is in the function signature.
-- If extra params get passed in/weird stuff happens add a `**kwargs` to see if
+- If extra params get passed in/weird stuff happens add a `**kwargs` to see if there are any hidden params which were passed and need to be handled

 ### DAGent Diagram